 Ingredients

-• 1.5 Cups Rolled Oats (Can use quick oats or grind into a flour first if the food processor isn't strong)
+- 150 g rolled oats (can grind into a flour first if the food processor isn't strong)

 For coating